opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 [![](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/2X3.png "2X3")](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/2X3.png)

-In 3D graphics we will only use 4x4 matrices.
+In 3D graphics we will mostly use 4x4 matrices.
 They will allow us to transform our (x,y,z,w) vertices.
 This is done by multiplying the vertex with the matrix :

 **Matrix x Vertex (in this order !!) = TransformedVertex**